JakeSteam/blog-programming/_posts/2018-12-30-an-introduction-to-the-nasa-apod-api.md

 - `date`: This field just returns the date passed in the URL, so is only useful if not defining a target APOD date.
 - `explanation`: A text description of the photo.
 This usually contains 100-200 words.
 - `hdurl` (optional): If requested, this field contains the full quality version of the image.
 Note that this can be missing, even if you request it!
 - `media_type`: This field determines the type of content.
 Usually this is `image`, but can be `video`.
-There may be other `media_type`s, but I haven’t found any.
+There may be other `media_type`s, but I haven't found any.
 - `service_version`: This has always been `v1`, but.. could one day change.
 - `title`: This APOD title is usually 3-6 words long, and is reliably concise, factual, and descriptive.
 - `url`: This field contains the actual APOD URL.
 Usually a `.jpg`, but for non-image APODs may be a YouTube video or another arbitrary URL.

 ## Limitations

-Whilst the API is an excellent service, it definitely isn’t perfect.
+Whilst the API is an excellent service, it definitely isn't perfect.
 The following few sections are things that may be unclear initially, but need to be considered when using the API.

 ### Reliability

-The API quite often simply doesn’t work.
-It’ll return a (HTML) server error page from their CDN after a long delay (20-30 seconds).
+The API quite often simply doesn't work.
+It'll return a (HTML) server error page from their CDN after a long delay (20-30 seconds).
 This usually persists for 5-10 minutes, the API then performs normally again.
-Luckily, these failed requests don’t seem to use up your quota, but you’ll still need to handle this unusual response.
+Luckily, these failed requests don't seem to use up your quota, but you'll still need to handle this unusual response.

 ```html
 <html>